minnieland/the_eight_puzzle_cs170/README.md

     A search based on the sum of the distances of the tiles from their goal positions.

 ## How to run
-Prerequisites: Python 3.x installed.
+1. Prerequisites: Python 3.x installed.
-Setup: Save the script as main.py.
+2. Setup: Save the script as main.py.
-Execution:
+3. Execution:
-python3 main.py
+<pre> printpython3 main.py </pre>